Email FacebookTwitterMenu burgerClose thin

 When the federal government refers to “income,” it is referring to modified adjusted gross income, which is not a number on your tax return.
 For most people, it’s the same or similar to adjusted gross income.

 A “household” is typically defined based on tax status.
 Two spouses filing their taxes jointly, for example, would be considered a household of two people.
-A parent who claims two children as her dependents would be considered a household of three.
-While there are some exceptions to this rule of thumb, in most cases household size is defined by the number of people listed on a single tax form.
+A single mother who claims two children as her dependents would be considered a household of three.
+While there are some exceptions to this rule of thumb, in most cases, household size is defined by the number of people listed on a single tax form.

 How and Why Poverty Levels Vary

 Both state and federal governments rely on the federal poverty level, which is published by the Department of Health and Human Services (HHS).
-The agency defines the poverty level based on household size, increasing the cap by $5,140 for each member of the household past the first, and adjusts it every year based on inflation and other factors.
+The agency defines the poverty level based on household size, increasing the cap by $5,680for each member of the household past the first and adjusting it every year based on inflation and other factors.
 Poverty levels, according to the government, vary by location.

 Lower 48 States